garethtdavies/zqw-docs/docs/using-zec-qt-wallet.md

 #### Onion Nodes

-You can connect to Zcash nodes only behind onion addresses by adding the following into your `zcash.conf` file:
-Tor to ensure that your IP address is not exposed to any Zcash-related services when installing, running, and updating a Zcash full node (zcashd)
+You can connect to Zcash nodes only behind onion addresses by adding the following into your [`zcash.conf`](/using-zec-qt-wallet/#customising-zcashconf) file which will ensure that your IP address is not exposed to any Zcash-related services when running `zcashd`.

 ```
 proxy=127.0.0.1:9050
 onlynet=onion
 ```

-Then provide a list of onion nodes.
+Then provide a list of onion nodes to connect to.
 A sample list is provided below but these may change over time.

 ```
 addnode=zcmaintvsivr7pcn.onion